EVIDENCE-BASED THERAPY

 I will help you be kinder to yourself and become more emotionally resilient through Mindful Self-Compassion (MSC).
 Numerous studies show that being mindful and compassionate reduces perfectionism and shame and boosts self-confidence.
 Self-compassion practice will help you find your way to self-acceptance.

-I can also help with anxiety, phobias, panic attacks, OCD, BDD, and BFRBs.
+I can also help with anxiety, phobias, panic attacks, OCD, and ADHD.

 How It Works